 Couples getting married here use the stage for the ceremony, with their “audience” seated in chairs on the dance floor and up in the balconies.
 Once the knot has been tied, the rows of chairs are removed and the Hall is ready for the next phase of the celebration.
 Tables have been set up for dining all around, and even on the balconies if you like.
 With a band or a DJ making music on the stage and your guests dancing in the center of the room, the festivities can carry on into the night.

 The Great American Music Hall offers a couple of very cool options that take the fun factor up a notch: They’ll put the name of your company, your group, your families, or a special message on their marquee (who wouldn’t get a kick out of seeing your name in lights?).
 Considering a theme event?
 The Hall is the perfect setting for a glitzy casino night, a Barbary Coast bash, or a Phantom of the Opera Night.
 Swing or ‘60s dance parties work well here, too.

 Close to Union Square and only 10 blocks from Moscone Center, the Music Hall is conveniently situated for post-convention events.
 The space adapts comfortably to the size of your group, whether you have 100 or 600 guests, and the in-house coordinator will help you book just the right band or DJ.

-While you can enhance the mood here with candles or uplighting the columns, the Great American Music Hall is really quite scintillating all by itself.
+While you can enhance the mood here with lounge furniture and uplighting the columns, the Great American Music Hall is really quite scintillating all by itself.
 The only building of its kind in The City, it provides a unique window into San Francisco’s colorful, exuberant past.